Looking after your information

 We ensure that any risks to your data are documented, assessed, and managed:

-Access to your study information by staff at Ipsos is limited to those who need this for the purpose of conducting the study, and to those who keep the system safe.
+Access to your study information by staff at survey agencies is limited to those who need this for the purpose of conducting the study, and to those who keep the system safe.

-Ipsos have regular internal and external audits of its information security controls and working practices and is accredited to the International Standard for Information Security, ISO 27001.
+Survey agencies also have regular internal and external audits of their information security controls and working practices and are accredited to the International Standard for Information Security, ISO 27001.

 All of your personal data used and collected for this study will be stored securely in data centres and servers within the United Kingdom.